Fostering Finances

 Payments & short breaks

-If you choose not to take any/all of your designated respite (during the period of 1st Jan – 31st Dec) the amount accrued is paid early the following year.
+If you choose not to take any/all of your designated short-breaks (during the period of 1st Jan – 31st Dec) the amount accrued is paid early the following year.
 This is between 1-14 days of the professional allowance (as maintenance is still paid during respite).

 Referrals